-All items from their menus are budget-friendly and definitely worth a try.
+All items on their menu are budget-friendly and definitely worth a try.
 Dimsum is clearly influenced by our friends from China.

 The name Casa Verde says a lot about the Spanish influence but born out of hard work from Filipino hands.
-Its food includes a variety of other influences– including American.
 They serve tremendously huge burgers, good for 4-5 people, super tall smoothies, huge pork steaks and gigantic baby back ribs– which they are popular for.
 They also serve fish and chips, buffalo wings and sweet desserts.
 All items are priced reasonably.